6footGeek/logicnow/README.md

 # logicnow Internship submission

 3 parts to submission.

-"mailstore" package contains implementation of Q1 "contact" package contains strict implementation of Q2.
++ "mailstore" package contains implementation of Q1
++ "contact" package contains strict implementation of Q2.
-"contactdb" package contains my version of the implementation of Q2.
++ "contactdb" package contains my version of the implementation of Q2.

-Both solutions written in Java.
+All solutions written in Java.

 ### Q1